How to Maintain Your Old Pipes

 Invest in a leak detection system

-After collecting baseline usage data on your home’s plumbing system, the Flo by Moen system is able to detect irregularities and leaks.
+After collecting baseline usage data on your home’s plumbing system, the Flo by Moen Smart Water Shutoff is able to detect irregularities and leaks on the supply side.
 It’s the smartest way to keep a watchful eye on your old pipes, without having to keep a plumber on speed dial for the first sign of any issues.
+Welcome to smarter plumbing.